Christof/vim_tips/vim_tips.md

 The difference between the two lists is that there can only exist one quickfix list but many location lists.
 The location list is bound to the active window.

+#### Customizing make

+Vim can execute other 'compilers' instead of make.
+For example for javascript one could execute [nodelint](https://github.com/tav/nodelint).
+The program which is called when `:make` is invoked can be set with `makeprg` option.
+For nodelint this would be `:setlocal makeprg=NODE_DISABLE_COLORS=1\
+nodelint\ %`.
+The output can be parsed to populate the quickfix list.
+The option `errorformat` defines how the output is parsed.
+The `:compiler {name}` configures a compiler.